 MyERAS applications must contain the following information in order for your application to be considered:

-• Three original letters of recommendation, one of which must be from a dermatologist with whom you have worked.
+- Three original letters of recommendation, two of which must be from a dermatologist with whom you have worked.

-For the 2024-2025 application cycle, Dermatology will only accept applications submitted by September 25, 2024 via myERAS.
+For the 2026 application cycle, Dermatology will only accept applications submitted by September 24, 2025 via myERAS.
 We will also utilize Program Signaling.
 Program signaling is an option for an applicant to signal interest in our program through the MyERAS application.
-With the increased number of signals this year (3 gold, 25 silver), home and away rotation programs are not excluded as they were last year.
+With the increased number of signals this year (3 gold, 25 silver), home and away rotation programs are not excluded.
 Regardless of whether you are a CMSRU medical student or if you have completed an in-person away rotation with us, if our program is one of your top 28 programs, please signal us.
 Similar to last year, we will use signals in making determinations about our interview invite list, but will not use them for ranking.

-In addition, our program will also participate in the coordinated interview invite release on Monday November 18, 2024.
+In addition, our program will also participate in the coordinated interview invite release.
+Date TBD.

 Program Eligibility